Docs

 Runnable ASAP defaults

-• Always include a :manual trigger, even if the n8n flow is only webhook/schedule.
+• Always include a manual interface, even if the n8n flow is only webhook/schedule.

 • If a step cannot be translated, emit a placeholder :function that returns input.